Public Health

 --- Users "that have an email address with the extension @jhu.edu can self-register by clicking on the Account icon and selecting "Log In", although registration is no longer necessary to search or download when connected to the campus network.
 Pre-existing login credentials will not provide access to this new Roper iPoll, so you will have to create a new account.

-- PubMed -- In the top left of your results list, choose Article Types --> Customize --> [UNcheck anything that's checked] -->Editorial
+- PubMed -- To the left of your search results, under Article Type --> Customize --> "See all article type filters" (UNcheck anything that's checked) --> check Editorial and Letter

 OPIOIDS